(UPDATED June 17, 2020, to include information on Comer’s role in Eufaula racist violence and giving the specific quote about the 1908 miners strike.)

 Comer did increase funding for both urban and rural schools — for white students.
 Schools educating African-American students remained under-funded; some estimated the ratio as high as 7-to-1.
 Separate but hardly equal.

 This is not surprising, because Comer was not merely a man trying to make the best within a racist system.
 He promoted and enhanced that system with his policies and philosophies, as noted above.

 Comer was perhaps at his race-baiting worst during a 1908 strike by the racially integrated United Mine Workers against Alabama coal operators.
 The mine operators worked with state officials and (sadly) newspapers to convince white citizens that a successful strike would cause an uprising by African-American miners.
-Even Comer was quoted about the danger of idle workers, using a racial slur to perpetuate a racial stereotype.

 At this point, let me say: I do not advocate the wholesale cancellation of all white males of the era.
 A few years ago, I wrote a column about William Broun, Auburn president from 1882-1902.